Almezing/almezing.github.io/_posts/DRAFT-2018-12-25-First-Story.md

 > Brawny: I'll do anything to get out of here.
 Even if it means I get shot again

 > Hacker: This is the faster way to get out.
-The longer you are in there, the harder it'll be to leave
+The longer you are in there, the harder it'll be to leave.
+I'll let the driver know

 > {{Buttercup}}.
 Shit, we'll deal with that.
 Big guy, hope you're arm still works because you'll still carrying this fucking box.
 And Kid, keep that chip deep in your pocket.

-Kid growled through his bandages in confirmation.
+Kid groaned through his bandages in confirmation.
 Scrawny thing really can't do much but be a proxy for Hacker.
+Now he's half useless for the rest of this job.
+The clarity of clanking and barking of orders from the exit pushed Vanguard to make their way through the stairwell, back into the hall way.
+A couple of AmIba were blocking the way towards the other half of the office space where the crew needed to be for their pickup.
+It was a matter of time AmIba took some causalities of their own as {{Buttercup}} took point to use the silencer to clear them out.
+This proved to a bad call once the crew were half towards the the exit, AmIba guards linked to the dead bodies, were already pouring through the stairwell and hallway, behind the crew.

+The getaway driver arrived right outside the exit vanguard were just pulling out of, into the rain. {{Buttercup}} gave covering fire for the other two.
+Kid didn't screw up getting outside and made his way to open up the trucks doors.
+Luck wasn't so charitable to Brawny when AmIba managed to not miss most of him.
+AmIba couldn't to not execute right there and there for they need to have someone to interrogate.
+Knowing his odds, Brawny thought it would be better to chuck the crate out in front of {{Buttercup}}.
+She rushed to drag the crate into the trunk with one arm and fired back into the exit opening with the other.

+>{{Buttercup}}: Pull off already!

+The truck sped off into the city, but not without company.
+Driver only momentarily lost the AmIba interceptor before arriving at the rendezvous.

+>Hacker: You need to lose them
+>Driver: Shut the fuck up.
+Was that not obvious to us?!
+>{{Buttercup}}: Hacker still got our asses out of there
+>Kid: It was still a shit show back there.
+We're the ones that got lucky
-Now he's half useless once the for the rest of this job.
+>Driver: You think you got anymore luck to spare for the rest of this trip, Kid!?
+>Kid: We're just a moving target with this bum Driver at the wheel.
+>{{Buttercup}}: I'll pick at them with what I have left.
+You do your magic, Hacker.
+Remember, you promised?
+>Hacker: . . .
+OK.